genevalab/c4L_phylogenetics/README.md

 # lets copy the example data provided with MrBayes to this directory so we can later edit it
 cp ~/.conda/envs/mb/share/examples/mrbayes/primates.nex .
 ```

 Take a look at your data file by running ```more primates.nex```

 As you can see, this nexus file contains flat text with some basic summary information (the number of taxa and the number of characters) followed by one line per sample with the name of the sample and a DNA sequence.
 These data are homologus gene regions that have been sequenced for each taxon and aligned so that comparisons among taxa will make use of homologous characters.

 With everything in place, we can now open MrBayes and load our data file to perform an analysis.
-First load MrBayes
+First load MrBayes:
 ```
 mb
 ```
-now we want to load our DNA alignment
+now we want to load our DNA alignment:

 ```
 execute primates.nex